Thomason cohomology and Quillen's Theorem A: Acknowledgements and Funding Declaration

 \section{Acknowledgements and Funding Declaration}

 The first author is supported by T\" UB\.
 ITAK 2211-A National PhD Scholarship Program.
 The second author is supported by T\" UB\.
 ITAK 2219-International Postdoctoral Research Fellowship Program (2023, 2nd term).
-We thank T\" UB\.
-ITAK for their support of this research.
+We gratefully acknowledge T\" UB\.
+ITAK for its support of this research.

-We also thank Matthew Gelvin and Caroline Yal\c c\i n for reading an earlier version of the paper and for their suggestions.
-We thank the referee for careful reading of the paper and pointing out a mistake in the earlier version of the paper.
+We thank the referee for a careful reading of the paper, for pointing out a mistake in an earlier version, and for detailed suggestions that significantly improved the paper.
+We also thank Matthew Gelvin and Caroline Yal\c c\i n for reading an earlier version of the paper and for their helpful comments.

-\section{Author contributions statement}
+\section{Author Contributions Statement}

 All authors contributed to the study conception and design.
 The first draft of the manuscript was written by both authors and all authors commented on previous versions of the manuscript.
 All authors read and approved the final manuscript.